veselosky/bluebucket_experiment/README.rst

 Install the command line client `quill` to execute commands.

-* quill startproject: generate a project makefile and webquills.ini
+* [NOT IMPLEMENTED] quill startproject: generate a project makefile and webquills.ini
 * quill new: create a new markdown file with required metadata
-* quill md2json: convert markdown files to a JSON archetypes
+* quill build: convert markdown to JSON and render templates
-* quill j2: render a Jinja2 template using the given JSON files as context
-* quill render: render a list of JSON archetypes using auto-selected templates
-* quill index: create a JSON index of the given archetype files
+* quill config: read values from webquills.yml (handly for make/shell scripts)

 Naming conventions for JSON schemas: